Forward Thinking And Innovative: Why Dr. Bawumia represents NPP’s best hopes of breaking the 8

 The Vice President’s tenure as head of the economic management team has been one of gradual strategic reform of the Ghanaian economy as he leads the charge in introducing modern ways of collecting government revenue, acquiring passports and others.

-The veteran economist has spearheaded the establishment of the digital address system, the QR payment system and tons of other digitization efforts.
+The veteran economist has spearheaded the establishment of the digital address system, the QR payment system and tons of other digitisation efforts.

 Just this week, the Vice President launched the e-pharmacy initiative, one that will see to it that Ghanaians acquire and pay for authentic medicines easily and have them delivered to them with dispatch.

-With this proven forward-thinking ability, and with elections for flag bearer fast approaching, it is fair to say that Dr. Bawumia represents the ruling New Patriotic Party’s surest bet to winning the general elections for a third consecutive time even though history appears not to favor the possibility.
+With this proven forward-thinking ability, and with elections for flag bearer fast approaching, it is fair to say that Dr Bawumia represents the ruling New Patriotic Party’s surest bet to winning the general elections for a third consecutive time even though history appears not to favour the possibility.

 By: Kofi Bonney (Pulse Contributor)